 Furniture artist Leah Rex is the owner of Leah Noell Design Co and the brain behind Confidently Creative, her membership group for new furniture artists!
-She shared an incredible before and after DIY painted furniture tutorial and we are so excited to share an excerpt of it from our Fall 2022 issue of The Turquoise Iris Journal.
+She shared an incredible before and after furniture makeover and we are so excited to share an excerpt of it from our Fall 2022 issue of The Turquoise Iris Journal.

 Even though I had what I would consider a traumatic experience with the last dining table I custom painted in 2018, the furniture flipper in me couldn’t justify not painting my old set since I had it already.
 I also had a very specific vision for this piece.

 I decided to make my job a little less overwhelming and get rid of two leaves and two chairs.
 Two of the chairs had breaks in the caning from my kids so that was an easy decision.
 I originally wanted to paint each chair a different pastel color and use a white and blue floral pattern fabric for the seats.
 I purchased the fabric and was ready to go but somehow I always gravitate toward warm dark tones.
 This color palette of deep purple, olive green, magenta, and mustard with leopard seats came into my head and I could not resist changing direction and going this route!

 I cleaned and prepped everything with trisodium phosphate (TSP), sanded the chairs, and then used my Apollo Sprayer HVLP E7000 to spray an adhesion primer on each chair.
 Dining sets are heavy-use furniture so it’s really important to properly prep including cleaning, sanding, and priming.
 I would not take on a dining set without a sprayer!
 Chairs have a million little nooks and corners and a sprayer makes your job so much easier.